vrhovnik/azure-monitor-automation-wth/docs/00-init.md

 6. Create visualizations with Azure dashboards and workbooks.
 7. Collect data from monitored resources by using Azure Monitor Metrics.
 8. Investigate change data for routine monitoring or for triaging incidents by using Change Analysis.

+We do recommend to fork the repo and work on it on separate branch.

 ## Minimal requirements